Christilut/node-modern-boilerplate/README.md

 ## Contact

 Questions, bugs, suggestions?
-Feel free to open an issue or message me on [Keybase](https://keybase.io/christilut)
+Feel free to open an issue and I'll get back to you!